tinymce/tinymce-docs/migration-from-4x.md

 ### Methods

-* All TinyMCE 4.x methods for creating creating UI components have been removed.
+* All TinyMCE 4.x methods for creating UI components have been removed.
 New methods have been added for TinyMCE 5.0.
 For more information, see the [docs]({{site.baseurl}}/components/).
 * No core editor methods were removed (tinymce, editor, selection, on(), etc remain the same).

 ## Themes